RemitClear

 Rimilia was a UK-built software company that did one job unusually well: cash application.
 Its platform read incoming payments and remittance data, used machine learning to work out which invoices each payment covered, and applied the cash automatically, flagging only the exceptions for a person.
 For accounts receivable teams drowning in unapplied cash, it was the first credible proof that the matching step, the genuinely expensive part of AR, could be handed to software.

 It mattered because cash application had always been the unglamorous bottleneck.
-Collections gets the attention, but a payment that has arrived and not been applied is arguably worse than one that has not arrived: your bank balance looks healthy while your ledger chases customers for money they already sent.
-Rimilia built a business on closing that gap, and it built it for large organizations: corporates with dedicated AR departments, bank lockbox feeds, and ERP systems as the ledger of record.
+Collections gets the attention, but a payment that's arrived and not been applied is arguably worse than one that hasn't arrived: your bank balance looks healthy while your ledger chases customers for money they already sent.
+Rimilia built a business on closing that gap, and it built it for large organizations: corporates with dedicated AR departments, bank keying services delivering payment files, and ERP systems as the ledger of record.

 The BlackLine acquisition, and the move upstream